Last Updated on June 20, 2026 by Daniel Globe

 - Store all food and scented items securely away from your campsite.

-- Avoid dense berry patches, salmon streams, and fresh animal tracks.
+- Avoid dense berry patches, fish-filled streams, and areas with fresh animal tracks.

 What Gear to Pack for Bear Country

-You must pack the right gear before entering bear territory.
+Pack the right gear before entering bear territory.
 A bear-resistant food container or canister ranks as your most critical item.
 Manufacturers design these containers to withstand powerful jaws and claws.
-They keep your food secure and inaccessible.
+They keep your food secure and out of reach.

 Many parks require these containers.
 They stop bears from visiting campsites.
-You must also carry a bear spray canister.
+Carry a bear spray canister too.
 Bear spray acts as a highly effective deterrent.
-It stops a charging bear immediately when used correctly.
+It stops a charging bear immediately when you use it correctly.

-Your clothing and personal items impact your safety.
+Your clothing and personal items affect your safety.
 Wear unscented products.
 Leave strongly scented toiletries and smelly food wrappers at home.
-You must keep a clean campsite.
-Pack items that you can clean easily to minimize lingering odors.
+Choose items you can clean easily to cut lingering odors and keep a tidy campsite.

 Always carry a comprehensive first-aid kit.
 You might sustain injuries in remote areas far from immediate medical help.